RayKim3103/RayKim3103.github.io/papers/Simultaneous Multithreading - Maximizing On-Chip Parallelism (1995).md

     Cons     : Partitioning of functional units among threads.
 Thus less dynamic than in the other models.
                 But, each functional unit is still shared (the critical factor in achieving high utilization).
             -> You can see 2 threads are sharing integer unit in the last example.

+  Notice that the fine-grain model may not necessarily represent the cheapest implementation.

+  Many of these complexity issues are inherited from our wide superscalar design rather than from multithreading.